ewanhowell5195/minecraft-block-reader/README.md

 That reach is the point for data buried in a structure you otherwise want, and the reason to be careful with a name the format reuses, `data` being the obvious one.
 The two combine, `only` choosing the branches and `skip` pruning within them, which is exactly how this library reads a chunk: `only` for the handful of root fields it needs, `skip` for the light arrays that live inside the sections.

-Reach for them when a file is large or there are thousands of it.
+Use them when a file is large or there are thousands of it.
 On a 19KB world chunk, dropping the lighting, biome and heightmap data takes a parse from 0.22ms to 0.15ms, around a third; for a single small file it is not worth the thought.
 Passing a `Set` avoids rebuilding one per call, which only matters in that thousands case.

 ### Block states